Financial Statement

 Prepare the Annual Financial Statements

-Prepare the AFS in accordance with the applicable financial reporting framework — including all mandatory components (balance sheet, income statement, equity changes, cash flows, and notes).
-Ensure the AFS fairly present the company's financial position and comply with the presentation and disclosure requirements of the chosen framework.
-Prepare the reconciliation between accounting profit and taxable income for the income tax return.
-If an audit or independent review is required, engage the auditor or reviewer early to agree on the timeline and any specific requirements.
+Prepare the AFS in accordance with the applicable financial reporting framework — including all mandatory components under Section 30(2): statement of financial position (balance sheet), statement of comprehensive income (income statement), statement of changes in equity, statement of cash flows (unless exempt), and notes to the financial statements including accounting policies and explanatory information.
+Ensure the AFS fairly present the company's financial position (the "true and fair view" standard) and comply with the specific presentation and disclosure requirements of the chosen framework.
+Prepare the reconciliation between accounting profit and taxable income for the ITR14 income tax return — including adjustments for non-deductible expenses, capital allowances (Section 11(e), Section 12C), exempt income, and provisions.
+If an audit or independent review is required, engage the auditor or reviewer early to agree on the timeline, materiality thresholds, and any specific risk areas.

 Board approval, director certification, and audit/review